 - Add the garlic and grated carrot and sauté, stirring for a further 2 minutes.

-- Stir in the spices, cook for about 30 seconds.
+Stir in the herbs, cook for about 30 seconds.

 - Add the quorn mince, stir around for about 2 minutes then add the tomatoes, tomato puree, stock and peas.